esper-io/dev-docs/docs/home/gettingstarted.md

 3. **Device template**

-Next step is to create a Device Template where you define the initial profile for your device's configuration, apps, and settings.
-A device is then provisioned using the  Device Template.
+Next step in the development process is to create a Device Template where you define the initial profile for your device specificing the configuration, apps to be loaded , and settings to be applied.Once the device template is create a device is then provisioned using the  Device Template.
 See [Creating a device template](/home/devconsole/device-template/)

 4. **Device Provisioning**